-Projects must:
+Projects must have all of the following:

 - 1. Be located in and coordinated with a Fish Habitat Partnership. - 2.
 Actively engage recreational fishing partners in habitat protection or restoration.
-This may include, but is not limited to: - Direct participation of recreational anglers in FHP habitat projects, including research, monitoring, and on-the-ground restoration - Education and outreach with, by, or for anglers on habitat conservation topics - Holding an event centered on habitat and recreational fishing opportunity that engages the recreational fishing community and partners - 3.
-Focus on habitat restoration, protection, or research for saltwater or diadromous species. - 4.
+This may include, but is not limited to: - a.
+Direct participation of recreational anglers in FHP habitat projects, including research, monitoring, and on-the-ground restoration - b.
+Education and outreach with, by, or for anglers on habitat conservation topics - c.
+Hosting of an event focused on habitat and recreational fishing opportunity that engages the recreational fishing community and partners - 3.
+Focus on habitat restoration or protection (see FAQ for more details) for recreationally important saltwater or diadromous species. - 4.
 Be achievable within the provided timeline and budget and provide project updates to NOAA when requested.

-Priority will be given to projects that:
+Priority will be given to projects that

 - 1. Demonstrate coordination between an FHP and recreational fishing partners - 2.
 Have the potential to develop longer-term relationships with recreational fishing community/partners - 3.
-Actively engage groups underrepresented in the recreational fishing community1 - 4.
+Actively engage groups underserved or underrepresented (including Tribes or Tribal entities) in the recreational fishing community (applicants must demonstrate in their application how groups are underserved or underrepresented in the recreational fishing community) - 4.
 Result in improved fish habitat availability, quality, or understanding, particularly for species with high recreational or socioeconomic significance

-Call for Proposals: Please send any project proposals (up to 6 pages, not including budget) to alex.atkinson@noaa.gov and tim.sartwell@noaa.gov and copy your coastal FHP coordinator (listed above) by February 10, 2023.
+Call for Proposals: Please send any project proposals (up to 6 pages, not including budget) to alex.mcowen@noaa.gov and tim.sartwell@noaa.gov and copy your coastal FHP coordinator (listed above) by Monday, April 15, 2024.